Capitalisk/capitalisk-website/docs/guide-launch-custom-dex-market.md

 ```

 If you see a lot of error messages, it could be an indication that something went wrong.
-Pay attention to the metadata inside the square brackets; it should tell you if the message is of type `INFO`, `DEBUG`, `WARN` or `ERROR`; you can ignore most message types except for `ERROR`.
-The logs should also tell you which module the message comes from - You should mostly concern yourself with messages from the `foo_chain` module.
+The logs should also tell you which module the message comes from - You should mostly concern yourself with messages from the `lisk_dex_foo_clsk` module.
+You can change the `fileLogLevel` and `consoleLogLevel` in the `lisk_dex_foo_clsk` module config to `debug` or `error` depending on your requirements.
+Detailed logs consume more disk space.

-## 5. Get other nodes to join your new blockchain
+## 5. Get other nodes to join your new DEX federation

 You will need to provide participants with the following things:

-- A copy of your prepared `foo-genesis.json` file from step `#2`.
-- An exact copy of your module config object from step `#4`.
+- An exact copy of your module config object from step `#3`.
-- A link to this guide: [Join a custom blockchain](join-custom-blockchain).
+- A link to this guide: [Join a custom DEX market](join-custom-dex-market).

 You may want to provide additional assistance to new participants depending on their technical abilities; it can be helpful to compare logs with other participants to ensure that their nodes are running correctly.

-If you run into any issues that you can't figure out, you can reach out to node operators from the Leasehold or Capitalisk community since we all use the same underlying technology.
+If you run into any issues that you can't figure out, you can reach out to DEX node operators from the Leasehold or Capitalisk community.